 The recently purchased Silver Mountain Preserve offers exciting opportunities for community engagement, restoration, and sustainable grazing.
 As the property will continue to be a working ranch, TNC plans to implement a sustainable grazing lands project on all 14,000 acres.

 This means it will be the next site where we are developing science-based solutions to advance grazing practices that meet the needs of ranchers and help sustain native plants and animals.
 In this program, ranchers work with TNC to develop, test and share tools to adapt management and monitoring plans for grazing operations.

 These tools will help improve the economic production of the land, increase its ecological value, and sustain the health and wellbeing of wildlife.
 We are also considering restoration and land management programs including grassland health (such as Cheat Grass management), shrubland and forest health (such as erosion control of previously burned areas) and improving riparian habitat along North Abeyta Creek.

-Finally, this ranch offers other potential opportunities for climate change mitigation and adaptation strategies, including conservation design for climate resilience and carbon offsetting.
+Finally, this preserve offers other potential opportunities for climate change mitigation and adaptation strategies, including conservation design for climate resilience and carbon offsetting.
 Through these and other projects, community education and engagement will be prioritized.

-Just south of Silver Mountain Ranch, TNC recently completed a conservation easement on the 4,800-acre JW Ranch.
+Just south of Silver Mountain Preserve, TNC recently completed a conservation easement on the 4,800-acre JW Ranch.
 There are upcoming opportunities to conserve several thousand acres adjacent to Silver Mountain, which could connect with other privately conserved properties.
 Together, these would create a large area of conserved lands that include TNC’s Medano-Zapata Ranch, U.S. Forest Service land in the Sangre de Cristo Mountains, and Great Sand Dunes National Park.